AlejandroOregel/configure-ad/README.md

 <img src="https://i.imgur.com/DmL19jj.png" height="200%" width="200%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Fill out the following information, feel free to name your user whatever you'd like but make sure there is an underscore afrer their first name, make sure that "admin" is following the underscore.
-This will be used to log into the Domain as this user.
+Fill out the following fields.
+Feel free to name your user whatever you'd like, but make sure there is an underscore after their first name and that 'admin' follows the underscore.
+This username will be used to log into the domain as this user.
 </p>
 <br />